-When an individual buys a computer game specifically to do with football they will want that game to be as realistic as possible.
-Accordingly the following two elements are factors which can make a game seen more realistic:
+If you buy football related computer game, you will want and expect that game to be as realistic as possible.
+There are two particular elements which can make a game more realistic:

 How can a player protect the use of their name?

-If a footballer has his name protected as a trademark can he prevent his name being used in a football computer game without his permission?
+If a footballer’s name is protected as a trademark, can he prevent it being used in a football computer game without permission?